 The first weekend is a bit of a warm up, only 9.4 kilometers plus walk from finish line back to the starting parking (6+ miles depending on where you parked).
 This is one of the shortest routes, with daily distances ranging from 8.29 Km to 20.2 Km for the Maricao segment.

-There are walkers of various fitness levels, some with walking sticks, speed walkers, and surprisingly spry grandparents!
+There are participants of various fitness levels, some with walking sticks, speed walkers, and surprisingly spry grandparents!
 We were firmly in the middle of fitness levels and finish time.
+There are a few fitness junkies that actually RUN all or most of the daily segment!

 The routes are specifically selected for spectacular views of the island.
 Our route included mountain views overlooking the Caribbean Sea and trim of the beach below, farmland, animals (chickens, cows, and bulls), and the residential homes along our route.
 Many people came out to greet us along the route with a warm “Bueno Dias” and a friendly wave.